 Dubai One-Day Itinerary

-On my last trip, I happened to have an emergency day-long layover in Dubai that was unanticipated.
+On my last trip, I happened to have an unanticipated emergency day-long layover in Dubai.
 I took the opportunity to explore the city alone; to my surprise, it was a smooth-sailing adventure with no hiccups along the way.

-Before anything else, it is imperative for you to be aware of the transportation system in Dubai.
-The great thing about the country is the fact that the metro will take you almost anywhere you’d like within the city!
+Before anything else, you must be aware of the transportation system in Dubai.
+The great thing about the country is that the metro will take you almost anywhere you’d like within the city!
 It is accessible, cheap, and easy to navigate.

-Please do note that this is for the Standard Class; if you’re looking into traveling at Gold Class, expect the price to be doubled.
-However, the recommendation would be to avail of the Standard Class since it is not only cheaper, but there’s not much of a significant difference between both if you’re just a regular person casually traveling.
+Please note that this is for the Standard Class; if you’re considering traveling in Gold Class, expect the price to be doubled.
+However, the recommendation would be to avail of the Standard Class since it is cheaper and there’s not much of a significant difference between both if you’re just a regular person casually traveling.

-You can buy the day pass—or really, any other Nol Card—directly at the metro stations.
+You can buy the day pass—or any other Nol Card—directly at the metro stations.
 There are booths there for purchase.
-If you would like to avoid person-to-person interactions, there are also machines to purchase them from.
+If you want to avoid person-to-person interactions, there are also machines to purchase them from.
 Be sure to prepare the payment in cash.

-If you do not intend to use the metro or if you’re looking into making short interval trips between your metro rides, Careem is the most popular taxi booking service application in Dubai.
+Suppose you do not intend to use the metro or are looking into making short interval trips between your metro rides.
+In that case, Careem is the most popular taxi booking service application in Dubai.
 Much like Grab, this will take you from point A to B as swiftly as possible.
-It’s fairly easy to navigate as well since the application is quite similar to what you would see in most transportation mobile applications in the market.
+It’s fairly easy to navigate since the application is similar to what you would see in most transportation mobile applications in the market.
 The prices are fairly affordable, especially if you are traveling with a group of people.